Employee 1 | Lineman

 How did you arrive at your current position?
 What was your professional or career path?

-I was lucky enough to have landed an apprenticeship – that was a great, hands-on way to learn the craft.
-My professional career path was to work in the trades.
-I’ve always enjoyed working with my hands and the skills I’ve learned have set me up for a successful, lifelong career.
+I’ve always enjoyed working with my hands.
+I was lucky enough to have landed an apprenticeship—a great way to learn the craft.
+The skills I’ve gained here have set me up for a successful, lifelong career in the trades.

 What is the best part about your job?

 I feel that by working as a lineman, I am providing a much-needed service.
-It’s nice to know I am helping area residents be able to power their day.
+It’s nice to know I am helping area residents to power their day.

 Employee 2 | Diesel mechanic